 - Professional psychological services should be housed outside departmental facilities, Amendola stressed.
 This will encourage participation, especially where confidentiality is a concern.

 - Violanti declared that every officer should have a professional mental health checkup every year, even if no problems are perceived.

 - Unions can be a hindrance to both psychological and physical exams.
 “Many oppose annual checkups for fear officers will get fired,” Violanti claimed.
 “I know officers who haven’t had a physical in 15 years.
 Unions and management have to get together with an agreement that officers will not be fired for problems that are surfaced.”

 Vila added: “Once they realize they have to pull in harness together, you can get things done.”
 It was agreed all around that a department’s support of its officers is critical and is the key to trust in its leadership.

-Summarizing the webinar, participant Theron Bowman, chief of police in Arlington, Texas, observed: With budget tightening in today’s law enforcement community, “we’re starting to see increases in sick leave, injuries, litigation, misconduct, substance abuse and suicides.
+Summarizing the webinar, participant Theron Bowman, observed: With budget tightening in today’s law enforcement community, “we’re starting to see increases in sick leave, injuries, litigation, misconduct, substance abuse and suicides.
 I think that austerity measures done to decrease expenses will have an opposite long-term effect.
 There is overwhelming evidence that it is time for police professionals to take action [regarding wellness measures that affect officer safety].
 We can’t underestimate the value of empirical research.
 The time to act is now.”